GeenPeil/techblog/content/post/2017/01/git-init.md

 After someone else reviewed/approved your code it will be merged back into the master branch.

-If you are unable to or have no time to complete a task which you assigned to yourself be sure to put it back into the TODO list so someone else can pick it up.
+If you are unable to or have no time to complete a task which you assigned to yourself be sure to put it back into the "TODO" list so someone else can pick it up.
 Perhaps you can add a comment pointing to a work-in-progress branch someone else can adopt.

 Checkout the complete repository at [github.com/GeenPeil/stem](https://github.com/GeenPeil/stem).